Regional Substance Use Council

 - Establish a communication strategy

-- Support evidenced-based and promising practices and programs
+- Support evidence-based and promising practices and programs

 The Regional Substance Use Council adopted a Governance Charter in 2014, which was updated in 2015.

-Visit Department of Human Services’ Calendar for meetings and their related documents.
+Visit Department of Human Services’ Calendar for RSAC meetings and their related documents, or click on a date below.

 RSAC Council Meetings